-Runamuk is a certified bee-friendly farm and apiary located in Maine, owned and operated through a partnership between Sam(antha) Burns and Paul Smith.
+Runamuk is a certified bee-friendly farm and apiary located in Maine, owned and operated by Sam(antha) Burns.
 Currently Runamuk produces raw honey and handcrafted beeswax products, as well as fresh-eggs and vegetables that sold locally at the Madison Farmers’ Market.

 At the heart of Runamuk is a love for nature and a desire to preserve the landscape for future generations.
 That’s why Runamuk’s mission is to practice “Bee-friendly farming for a more sustainable tomorrow”.
 Through the practice of regenerative agriculture and by focusing on the conservation of pollinators as a keystone species, we are able to provide a benefit to the farm’s entire ecosystem.